LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 This automatically validates and structures the LLM’s output according to your predefined model, making the output easier to integrate into your application logic.

-Below, we describe a few of the most convenient settings available for response models.
+Below are a few of the most useful settings available for response models:

 Setting json_mode=True